Oblivion (Grimes song)

 "Oblivion" is a song by Canadian musician Grimes from her third studio album, Visions (2012).
-It was released as a promotional single in 2012 by 4AD.
+It was released as a promotional single in 2012 by the British record label 4AD.

 Creation

-In an April 2012 interview with Jacinda Govind for Music Feeds, Boucher explained that the song is about a violent assault:
+In an April 2012 interview with Jacinda Govind for Music Feeds, Grimes explained that the song is about a violent assault:

 It made me crazy for a few years.
 I got really paranoid walking around at night and started feeling really unsafe.
 The song is more about empowering myself physically amongst a masculine power, and the hate of feeling powerless, making light of masculine physical power, making it jovial and non-threatening.
 I took a typically violent cultural situation and made it pop and happy.

 Chandler Levack for CBC in 2020 and Caz Tran for ABC in 2022 have reported on Grimes' sexual assault, with Tran writing that "as a survivor of a violent sexual assault, 'Oblivion' was the result of [Grimes'] most determined efforts to turn feelings of fear and paranoia into something light hearted and innocuous".

+Composition

+"Oblivion" has been described as electropop, synth-pop, dream pop, experimental pop, with a "futurepop beat".
+The song was described by NME as "Kraftwerk teaming up with Blondie for a rework of 'Heart of Glass' and performing it several hundred leagues under the sea".

 Critical reception

-The song was described by NME as "Kraftwerk teaming up with Blondie for a rework of 'Heart of Glass' and performing it several hundred leagues under the sea" [links added].

 It is one of Grimes' most successful releases and was ranked at number 38 on Australian alternative music station Triple J's 2012 Hottest 100 countdown.
 It was named the best song of 2012 on Pitchfork, which in 2019 also named it the second best song of the decade.
 It placed at number 229 on NME magazine's list of the 500 Greatest Songs of All Time.